-Seattle is betting big on green energy.
-Its government has pledged to divest from fossil fuels by 2030 and become completely carbon neutral by 2050 – and both dates are fast approaching.
+Seattle has pledged to divest itself from fossil fuels by 2030 and become completely carbon neutral by 2050.
+Both dates are approaching fast.

 This urgency represents an opportunity for the construction industry.
 Buildings will need to be renovated to comply with new laws, while the city will need to invest in things like light rail and green energy.
 Contractors from across the country with relevant experience are already coming here to cash in on these trends, while contractors in Seattle are hoping to leverage this experience for future sustainability projects in other parts of the country.